veith/flowbased-polymer/README.md

 # \<flowbased-polymer\> for Polymer ^1.4.0

-Do flowbased programming with polymer.
+Create Polymer applications with flowbased programming.

-Connect events from components to functions of other components, properties.
-Trigger events,...  in a flowbased way.
+You can use every polymer compatible component and all you have to do is connecting the events from them to functions or properties of other elements. **Without writing 1 line of code!**

 Installation: